 Geo-blocking is a system used to limit access to the internet based on geographical location.
 It’s an old-age practice similar to the traditional DVD region codes that prevented region-locked DVD players from playing back DVDs encoded in markets outside of where they were sold.
 Hollywood film distributors employed geo-blocking to segment global markets and allow movie releases in a different market at different dates and prices.

-The concept is the same today only employed on the internet.
-Popular Video streaming sites such as Netflix, Hulu, BBC iPlayer and Australia’s ABC iView all employ geo-blocking to limit content to US, UK and Australia.
-Stores such as Amazon and iTunes also use geo-restrictions to segment their markets.
+The concept is the same today, only employed on the internet.
+Popular video streaming sites such as Netflix, Hulu, BBC iPlayer and Australia’s ABC iView all employ geo-blocking to limit content to the U.S., U.K. and Australia.
+Online stores and e-commerce platforms such as Amazon and iTunes also use geo-restrictions to segment their markets.

 How to Bypass Geo-Restrictions